0xbrett8571/certora/Categorizing_Properties.md

 - State Transitions
 - Variable Transitions
 - High-Level Properties
-- Demonstrating real impact — theft, freezing funds, governance takeover, etc.
+- Demonstrating real impact — theft, freezing funds, governance takeover, etc. A "promise" is a statement about the protocol that must always be true for it to be secure.
+If we can prove it's false, we've found an impactful vulnerability, because we're not hunting for a bug, we're hunting for an impact that break the contract critical promise.

-Thought of the day: in order to create a good property, you need to think like a good property.
+Thought of the day:

+In order to create a good property, you need to think like a good property - - - creator.
+This means you need to think like an attacker.

 ## VALID STATES